Dental papilla

 In embryology and prenatal development, the dental papilla is a condensation of ectomesenchymal cells called odontoblasts, seen in histologic sections of a developing tooth.
 It lies below a cellular aggregation known as the enamel organ.
-The dental papilla appears after 8–10 weeks intra uteral life.
+The dental papilla appears after 8–10 weeks of intra uteral life.
 The dental papilla gives rise to the dentin and pulp of a tooth.

 The enamel organ, dental papilla, and dental follicle together forms one unit, called the tooth germ.
 This is of importance because all the tissues of a tooth and its supporting structures form from these distinct cellular aggregations.
 Similar to dental follicle, the dental papilla has a very rich blood supply and provides nutrition to the enamel organ.

 Embryology

-Formation of dental papilla occurs in the Cap stage of Odontogenesis.
+Formation of dental papilla occurs in the cap stage of odontogenesis.